 As one can plainly see, it is definitely important for supply chain partners to access information found in an importer’s Product Master.
 Of equal importance, however, is the ability to feed new data into the file that keeps it updated at all times.
 Specifically, the most modern of web-based Item Master tools have API’s in place with third party providers that automatically feed item-specific data into the file, without the need for human intervention.

 One such example is automated updates to changes in duty rates as published in the Harmonized Tariff Schedule of the United States.
 Another example could be an auto-feed of updates on requirements from U.S. Partner Government Agencies (FDA, EPA, et al.).
 On the financial side, a change in the unit price of a particular item could trigger a recalculation of that product’s landed cost.
 As companies manage existing items, as well as get New Product Introductions (NPI’s) into the Master, it value grows exponentially.

 The examples of how importers can benefit from an Internet-based, “smart” Product Master are too vast to list here.
 While each tells an important story, the objective of this blog was to show that the Item Master really is the genesis file that it’s been portrayed as, and that its impact on all facets of import supply chain management are pervasive.

-As a stand-alone tool, every importer needs a platform from which it can manage the item-level detail of every imported product.
+As a stand-alone tool, every importer needs a Master Data solution from which it can manage the item-level detail of every imported product.
 On a broader scale, when the technology is there to allow for permission-based access, multiple supply chain players can use the details in an Item Master to enhance the quality of their own work.
 At the next level of technology, when an importer can update and manage a Product Master through API’s that minimize manual input, the power of the tool becomes that much greater.